major0/gitrack/README.md

    `git push` so that all entries are browsable from GitHub/GitLab (modifying issues from the webinterface would require specialized software on the server-side).

+## Warning

+This code is very young (less than 20 commits at the time of this writing).
+The work is still in flux and many features are not yet complete and the tracker database format may or may not change.

 ## License